Mayur-Bhil/Mayur-Bhil/README.md

 - 👋 Hello, I’m @Mayur-Bhil
 - 👀 I’m interested in WebDevelopement
-- 🌱 I’m currently learning golang
+- 🌱 I’m currently learning Golang
-- 💞️ I’m looking to collaborate on Frontend Projects
+- 💞️ I’m looking to collaborate on Frontend Projects and Backend Projects
 - 📫 How to reach me : mayurbhil47@gmail.com
--building projects
+- building projects

 <!---